They all nodded, not knowing what the hell curry* was but getting gist of the story all the same.

 And after all, it was difficult sometimes to tell the difference between the missionaries and the madmen and the mercenaries because their eyes all looked the same and their tongues all spoke the same language of greed.
 If it wasn’t your soul they wanted, it was something else.
 Until it became an automatic response whenever a strange muruntani appeared to put out your hand for the specimen bottle to piss into or extend your arm for a blood sample to be taken or for the ungracious thought to pass through their mind that here was yet another who had come to take but as always gave nothing in return. (“Wurruwataka”)

-Her stories about the stolen generation are particularly bitter, but again she uses humour.
+Her stories about the stolen generations are particularly bitter, but again she uses humour.
 She tells the story of Marigold (née Tapalinga) who’d returned “home” after years away, only to find that she no longer fit, but:

 Nor did Mrs Jones want the hussy back as their servant having sprung the little slut underneath Mr Jones in the spare room.
 The poor man was still traumatised by the ordeal.
 This wasn’t the first time she’d raped him, he claimed. (“Marigold”)